dailystory/docs/articles/changelog/2021/march.md

 * pass exception management state
 * Bug ensure itson is removed when resetting web form designer
 * pub/sub for cache updates across instances
+* Opt out report needs to use ds_optouts
+* Add task for flushing tenants cache
+* Use model for returning users in admin

 ## March 15, 2021
 * Add QR codes to tracking links